-C Assessment of risk: , What are the hazards/cause of hazards?
+C Assessment of risk: What are the hazards/cause of hazards?
 Who might be harmed and how?
 Control Measures What are we already doing?
 Do you need to do anything else to reduce/ manage this risk?
 Action by who/ when?
-Date completed We will encourage parents and pupils to walk or cycle to school where possible.
-Arrival and finish times will be staggered to keep groups apart as they arrive and leave school (without reducing the amount of overall teaching time) and parents/carers informed of their allotted start/finish time and the days/hours their child should attend school.
+Date completed apart as they arrive and leave school (without reducing the amount of overall teaching time) and parents/carers informed of their allotted start/finish time and the days/hours their child should attend school.
 Check details of who is eligible to drop off/collect children - they may be different.
 Parents will be advised that only one parent should bring the child/ren to school where children cannot attend unaccompanied.
 Parents of unaccompanied children will be informed of the entrance their child must use.
 Parents will be informed and, if necessary, regularly reminded that they must maintain social distancing from the next adult or child at all times when bringing their child to or collecting them from school.
 Where possible, we will consider separate entrance/exit gates or one-way systems.
-Children will be collected from the appropriate school entrance gate by staff at the beginning of their allotted session.
+Children will be collected from the school entrance gate by staff at the beginning of their allotted session.
 Parents will then be asked to leave immediately.
-Meetings and other face to face appointments must be arranged prior to the visit.
+Parents may only enter the site with agreement by the Head teacher and appointments must be made prior to the visit.
 Parents may, however, telephone the school at any time should they have any concerns or issues of which the school need to be informed.
-At the end of the allotted session, parents may collect their children from the same entrance area where they
+At the end of the allotted session, parents may collect their children from the same entrance area where they will be supervised by staff.
+Where possible, once the cohort of pupils has arrived, they will enter the school via an external door straight into the class where they will be based for the session.
+Used PPE and any disposable face coverings that staff or children arrive wearing will be placed in a refuse bag and disposed of as normal domestic waste unless the wearer has symptoms of COVID-19 in which case it will be The DfE will be supporting schools across the summer on how best to communicate with parents and pupils (and staff) on what to expect on their return and the procedures and expectations in relation to the control measures schools have put in place.
+External markings may be used to ensure parents and/or pupils are social distancing appropriately.
+Where it is possible to do so, different